Written by: Doug Published: 24th March 2020, last updated: 16th March 2022

 You may have seen an advert promoting something called ‘Established Titles’ on Facebook or elsewhere, and perhaps you are wondering if they are legitimate or a scam?

-- The only named person on the website is Ms Katerina Yip, although this appears to be a spoof page written for the purposes of providing amusement rather than information for customers.
-There are no details of the company she owns or works for.
-Is she a real person?
+The only named person on the website is Ms Katerina Yip, although this appears to be a spoof page written for the purposes of providing amusement rather than information for customers.

-- Although they are charging a hefty amount, the standard offering is only a downloadable certificate.
+Although they are charging $50, the standard offering is only a downloadable certificate.
 Anything printed costs extra.

 They have been permanently promoting a 80% discount “sale” on their website for over a year now, so make of that what you will.

 It seems they are only pretending to have a presence in Scotland.
 There is no way of telling if they’ve ever even visited the country.